Yi Soon Shin (comic)

 YI SOON SHIN is a historical fiction fantasy graphic novel comic book by Onrie Kompan, self-published since 2009.
-The series is based on the true story of Admiral Yi Soon Shin, a Korean naval commander who saved his people from Japanese invasion forces during the Imjin war in the Joseon Dynasty (1592-1598).
-Similarly to Frank Miller’s 300, elements of the story are sensationalized.
+The series is based on the true story of Admiral Yi Soon Shin, a Korean naval commander who saved his people from Japanese invasion forces during the Imjin war in the Joseon period (1592–1598).
+Similarly to 300 by Frank Miller, elements of the story are sensationalized.

 Publication history

 Yi Soon Shin was first released as a 24-page comic book titled Warrior and Defender #1 in December 2009.
 Over the next two years three additional comic books in the first story arc were released, and subsequently collected in a hardcover graphic novel of the same name in June 2012.
 The collected graphic novel featured interviews, concept art, and an inspirational foreword written by Stan Lee.